Although I was born in Bury, I feel as though I grew up on the cobbled streets of Manchester’s Northern Quarter.

 Choose from wings, tenders, nuggets, burgers, and more.
 Sauces include buffalo, garlic ranch, Dr Pepper BBQ, hot honey, and blue cheese.

-Mains are between £12-15.
-They also have a £10 lunch deal where you can get a main, side, and soda for £10 (Sunday-Thursday between 12-4).
+Yard & Coop have a great lunch deal where you can get a main and soda for £8 (Sunday-Thursday between 12-4).
 Vegan options include ‘not chicken nugz,’ and seitan fried ‘chicken.’

 You can find Yard & Coop at 37 Edge St, M4 1HW.